clearbold/artx/notes/copy.md

 ### History - Default

-Your history are events that you've favorited that happened in the past.
-Keep track of which events you've attended to help us provide recommendations for upcoming exhibitions.
+Your history are exhibitions that you've favorited that happened in the past.
+Keep track of which exhibitions you've attended to help us provide recommendations for upcoming exhibitions.

 ### Sign In